-In addition to the Canons for professional conduct of lawyers, which it has formulated and adopted, the Bar Association of North Dakota, mindful that the character and conduct of a Judge should never be objects of indifference, and that declared ethical standards tend to become habits of life, deems it desirable to set forth its views respecting those principles which should govern the personal practice of members of the Judiciary in the administration of their offices.
-The Association, accordingly, adopts the following canons, the spirit of which it suggests as a proper guide and reminder for Judges, and as indicating what the people have a right to expect from them.
+In addition to the Canons for Profession Conduct of lawyers which it has formulated and adopted, the Bar Association of North Dakota, mindful that the character and conduct of a judge should never be objects of indifference and that declared ethical standards tend to become habits of life, deems it desirable to set forth its views respecting those principles which should govern the personal practice of members of the judiciary in the administration of their office.
+The association accordingly adopts the following canons, the spirit of which it suggests as a proper guide and reminder for judges, and as indicating what the people have a right to expect from them.

-I. Relations of the Judiciary.
-The assumption of the office of Judge casts upon the incumbent duties in respect to his personal conduct which concern his relation to the State and its inhabitants, the litigants before him, and the principles of law, the practitioners of law in his court and the witnesses, jurors, and attendants who aid him in the administration of its functions.

-- 2. The public interest.
+- I. Relations of the judiciary.
+The assumption of the office of judge casts upon the incumbent duties in respect to his personal conduct which concern his relation to the state and its inhabitants, the litigants before him, and the principles of law, the practitioners of law in his court, and the witnesses, jurors, and attendants who aid him in the administration of its functions. - 2.
+The Public Interest.
 Courts exist to promote justice, and thus to serve the public interest.
 Their administration should be speedy and careful.
-Every Judge should, at all times, be alert in his ruling and in the conduct of the business of the Court, so far as he can, to make it useful to litigants and to the community.
-He should avoid unconsciously falling into the attitude of mind that the litigants are made for the Courts instead of the Courts for the litigants. - 3.
-Constitutional obligations.
-It is the duty of all Judges in the United States to support the Federal Constitution and that of the State whose laws they administer; in so doing, they should fearlessly observe and apply fundamental limitations and guaranties. - 4.
+Every judge should at all times be alert in his ruling and in the conduct of the business of the court, so far as he can, to make it useful to litigants and to the community.
+He should avoid unconsciously falling into the attitude of mind that the litigants are made for the courts instead of the courts for the litigants.

+- 3. Constitutional obligations.
+It is the duty of all judges in the United States to support the federal constitution and that of the state whose laws they administer; in so doing, they should fearlessly observe and apply fundamental limitations and guaranties. - 4.
 Avoidance of impropriety.
-A Judge's official conduct should be free from impropriety and the appearance of impropriety.
-He should avoid infractions of law, and his personal behavior, not only upon the Bench and in the performance of Judicial duties, but also in his every day life, should be beyond reproach. - 5.
+A judge's official conduct should be free from impropriety and the appearance of impropriety, he should avoid infractions of law; and his personal behavior, not only upon the bench and in the performance of judicial duties, but also in his every day life, should be beyond reproach. - 5.
 Essential conduct.
-He should be temperate, attentive, patient, impartial, and, since he is to administer the law and apply it to the facts, he should be studious of the principles of the law, and diligent in endeavoring to ascertain the facts. - 6.
+He should be temperate, attentive, patient, impartial, and, since he is to administer the law and apply it to the facts, he should be studious of the principles of the law and diligent in endeavoring to ascertain the facts. - 6.
 Industry.
 He should exhibit an industry and application commensurate with the duties imposed upon him. - 7.
 Promptness.
-He should be prompt in the performance of his Judicial duties, recognizing that the time of litigants, jurors, and attorneys is of value, and that habitual lack of punctuality on his part justifies dissatisfaction with the administration of the business of the Court. - 8.
+He should be prompt in the performance of his judicial duties, recognizing that the time of litigants, jurors, and attorneys is of value and that habitual lack of punctuality on his part justifies dissatisfaction with the administration of the business of the court. - 8.
 Court organization.
-He should organize the Court with a view to the prompt and convenient dispatch of its business, and he should not tolerate abuses and neglect by clerks and other assistants, who are sometimes prone to presume too much upon his good-natured acquiescence by friendly association with him.
-It is desirable, too, where the judicial system permits, that he should cooperate with other Judges of the same Court, and in other Courts, as members of a single judicial system, to promote the more satisfactory administration of justice. - 9.
-Consideration for jurors and others.
-He should be considerate of jurors, witnesses and others in attendance upon the Court.
+He should organize the court with a view to the prompt and convenient dispatch of its business and he should not tolerate abuses and neglect by clerks, and other assistants who are sometimes prone to presume too much upon his good-natured acquiescence by friendly association with him.

+It is desirable, too where the judicial system permits that he should cooperate with other judges of the same court, and in other courts, as members of a single judicial system, to promote the more satisfactory administration of justice.